Real-Time Sync: From HTTP to Reactive Backends

 Shopping ListBought milk twiceAutomatically synchronised

-How it works – Example: Shared Shopping List
+How It Works – Example: A Shared Shopping List

-2. The server remembers: "This person is looking at the shopping list"
+2. The server makes a note: "This person is viewing the shopping list."

-4. Your app updates the list by itself – you immediately see the crossed-out milk
+4. Your app updates the list on its own, and you see the milk crossed off straight away.

 Convex: A Practical Example